kicad-unofficial/symbols/README.md

 ## Automotive Qualified Parts

-Automotive qualified parts (AEC-Q100, etc) include the text `automotive qualified` in their description and are marked with a 🚗 (car icon) in the [symbol index] below.
+Automotive qualified parts (AEC-Q100, etc) are marked with a 🚗 (car icon) in the [symbol index] below.

+The keyword `automotive` can be used to find these symbols within KiCad.

 ## Enclosures